CWEB1130/nodejs-express-backend-and-react-frontend-app-lab-3-vennilia/README.md

 ### Step 7 - End-user Interaction
-1. Navigate to the backend folder and start the server by running command **[PORT=8080 npm start]**.
+1. Change directories to the backend folder and start the server by running command **[PORT=8080 npm start]**.
 Your server should start up with no problems
 2. While the server for you backend is started, create a new bash terminal within visual studio code by clicking the plus sign.
 [Please email instructor or watch lecture if you are unable to find]
 3. With the new bash terminal open, change directories into the frontend folder and start the server by running command **[npm start]**
 4. If all the steps were properly completed, your app should render and display in the browser.
 The offers component should display offers data from the offers.json file that is in your backend folder.